-Africa Co-Guarantee Platform Partners Reaffirm Commitment to Catalyzing Trade and Investment
+Africa Co-Guarantee Platform partners reaffirm commitment to catalyzing trade and investment

 Bessem Soua, ICIEC’s Division Manager for Sub-Saharan Africa and Europe, said: “The Co-Guarantee Platform is a unique opportunity for multilateral partners to work together on scaling up risk mitigation capacity to de-risk investments and trade in Africa.
 Priorities and concrete steps have been agreed among the partners to take the platform to the next level and ensure a collective and coordinated response to the continent's needs.”

-The Partners also launched the CGP’s web presence (https://bit.ly/3y1sFLP) to provide information about the platform and its partner institutions.
-The site also contains an email address to submit transactions and queries.Distributed by APO Group on behalf of African Development Bank Group (AfDB).
+The Partners also launched the CGP’s web presence (https://bit.ly/3y28kGn) to provide information about the platform and its partner institutions.
+The site also contains an email address to submit transactions and queries.Distributed by APO Group on behalf of Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC).

 Media Contacts: